forhadulislam/DS17-SS/README.md

-# Distributed systems 2017 - Project work for University of Oulu
+# Distributed Systems 2017 - Project work for University of Oulu
 ### By Suicide Squad:
 `Ahsan Manzoor			2474029`
 `Ashikur Rahman			2510093`